mareklexuan/jekyll-tips-tricks/code-snippets/read-time.md

 ## Logic

-1. Count words in the document
+- Count words in the document.
-2. Divide them reading rate (for example 265 word per minute)
+- Divide them reading rate (for example 265 word per minute)
-3. Display result
+- Display the result.

 ## Code snippet